lionelguglielmone/challenges/README.md

    to get the answer to the challenge.

-   arrayToProcess.txt is the file that contains the actual array to be processed
+   "arrayToProcess.txt" is the file that contains the actual array to be processed

    "16" is the desired result of pairs [i,j] when summed